smpetrey/Add-Spaces-to-Finder-Dock/README.md

 ### Step One

-Press `⌘ + Spacebar` to open Spotlight
-Type `terminal` and press return to open your Terminal.app
+Press `⌘ + Spacebar` to open Spotlight type into Spotlight, `terminal` and press return to open your Terminal.app

 ### Step Two